A SUMMARYThe true story of the nutty Universe, crazy planet Earth, chaotic evolution and lucky old You!

 Chapter three: EVOLUTION

-You are constantly breaking and re-building your DNA (thats life), but you are pretty chaotic in the way you rebuild, so your copies tend to be different.
-Thats evolution.
+You are constantly breaking and re-building your DNA (thats life), but you are pretty chaotic in the way you rebuild, so your copies tend to be different (thats evolution).
 You evolve the power of movement: you are Flagellate.

 Chapter four: COMPETITION